akctba/potluck/README.md

 ## Design

 ## Contributing
 If you want to contribute to this project and make it better with new ideas, your pull request is very welcomed.
-If you find any issue just put it in the repository issue section, thank you.
+If you find any issue I invite you to put it in the [repository issue section](https://github.com/akctba/potluck/issues), thank you.